BardicDefense/purple-hack/README.md

 When a player character’s hit points reach 0, the character is unconscious and must make a Daunting (11+) Con saving throw.
 On a failure, the character dies.
 On a success, the character will die in 1d4 rounds, rolled in secret by the referee, unless magically healed or aided by another player character.
 Each PC may attempt to aid once, requiring a successful Very Hard (17+) check; if the aiding PC uses proper bandages, the check's difficulty is lowered to Hard (14+).
 Other modifiers may apply.

 Even after returning to 1 or more hp, the character will remain in a coma for 1d6 turns and must rest for a minimum of one week before resuming any sort of strenuous activity, mental or physical.
+Magical healing that returns characters to consciousness does not incur these penalties.

 Characters who are slain may be raised from the dead if a Mage of sufficient level is available to perform the casting.
 Each time a character is brought back from the dead, their CON score is reduced by one point.